I am Allison Ringness, a librarian in progress.

 On this site, I blog about a variety of topics.
 I might share resources related to my work in digital information management, reblog relevant information from some of the library and information blogs I follow, comment on the representation of librarians and information in pop culture, or simply reflect on the process of being a librarian.

-When I’m not thinking about work, I blog about the everyday (but not the commonplace) at Anti-quotidian.
+When I’m not thinking about librarianship, I blog about the everyday (but not the commonplace) at Anti-quotidian.